compsciacademy/fulltime-program-2021-Q2/Week03/Day14/README.md

 The company regularly has projects that are overseen by a project manager from within the company, and often have up to 3 to 5 contract workers from various contracting companies.

-We will need to be able to add contract workers, with similar functionality as employees, e.g. `find contractor where email_address equal joe@joeswelding.com`, etc. And also have a way to track projects, who is managing a projet, and which employees and contract workers are assigned to the projects.
+We will need to be able to add contract workers, with similar functionality as employees, e.g. `find contractor where email_address equals joe@joeswelding.com`, etc. And also have a way to track projects, who is managing a projet, and which employees and contract workers are assigned to the projects.

 We will also want to be able to support some of the following queries (NOTE: this is not an exhaustive list - more items may be added as the client remembers what he needs):
 ```
 find contractor where email_address is may@HeyItsMay.com

 find project where city is 'los angeles'
-find projects where contact_employees include frank@heyitsfrankies.ca
+find projects where contactor.email_address equals frank@heyitsfrankies.ca
 find projects where manager.email_address is like *@company.com
 ```